-Figure 1.
+Figure 2.
 Corner subblocks (only top left is shown) and center subblock for SBT.

-Transform kernels are explicitly derived.
+Transform kernels are implicitly derived.
 In the current implementation DCT-8 and DST-7 combination is used for corner subblocks and DST-1 is used for the center.

 Similarly to the existing SBT, the split mode and the location of the non-zero subblock is signalled.
 The signalling is done if SBT mode is enabled and placed after the existing SBT modes.

 The proposed method was implemented on top of ECM-13.0 and tested under CTC.
 The simulation results are summarized in the tables below.

+In RA, anchor is used for the incomplete ParkRunning QP 22 rate point.